scnewmark/scnewmark/README.md

-## Hi there
+## 👋🏻 Hi there

 My name is Sam and I'm a student in Austin, Texas.
-In my free time, I enjoy coding, photography, reading books, and videogames.
+In my free time, I enjoy coding, photography, reading books, and video games.

-### 📚  Skills
+### 📚  Skillsx
 - Java
 - TypeScript
      - [React](https://reactjs.org/) with [Next.js](https://nextjs.org)